moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 ### `uber1`, `uber2`

-The `uber1` and `uber2` Prototool lint groups are supersets of the `DEFAULT` `buf` lint category, except you will need to set overrides for enum value and service suffixes.
+The `uber1` and `uber2` Prototool lint groups are supersets of the `DEFAULT` `buf` lint category, except you need to set overrides for enum value and service suffixes.
 That is, `buf lint` should pass for all Protobuf schemas (except as discussed below) that use `uber1` or `uber2` with Prototool, given the following `buf`
 configuration: